bramtayl/LightQuery.jl/test/src/index.md

 | 2013-01-01T05:45:00 |        -1 minute | 2013-01-01T10:22:00 |    -18 minutes |       B6 |     725 |       N804JB |     JFK |          BQN |   1576 mi |
 ```

-There's one more cleaning step we can make.
+There's one more cleaning step we can take.
 Note that distance is a calculated
 field.
 That is, the distance between two locations is always going to be the
 same.
 How can we get a clean dataset which only contains the distances between
 two airports?

 Let's start out by grouping our data by path.
 Before you group, you *MUST* sort.
 Otherwise, you will get incorrect results.
-Of course, if we have pre-sorted data, no need.
+Of course, if you have pre-sorted data, no need.

 ```jldoctest dplyr
 julia> by_path =